microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-getmailtips.md

 ---
 title: "user: getMailTips"
-description: "Get the MailTips of one or more recipients as available to the signed-in user."
+description: "Get the MailTips of one or more recipients as available to the signed-in user."author: "dkershaw10"
 ---

 # user: getMailTips